shTNT/Easy-AIO-Installer-DLSS5-NR/docs/KNOWNISSUESANDFIXES.md

 No Man's Sky, DOOM Eternal, Wolfenstein Youngblood, and RDR2 in Vulkan mode are **not** supported.
 DFC cannot arm against a native Vulkan DLSS contract — the resource map never completes.

 **Workaround:** Use DX12 mode where available (RDR2 supports DX12).

-### Pre-2003 DirectX 8 (LithTech Talos)

-Aliens vs. Predator 2 and similar titles probe D3D11 at startup when a DXGI provider is present and crash in the Windows `d3d11.dll`.
-Not supported.

 ---